adimajo/renard_joint/README.md

 - Have a working python development environment, including the `pip` package manager;
 - Install `pipenv` with `pip install pipenv`;
 - Install the python dependencies of this package using: `pipenv install`;
+- If not on Linux, install Torch following [their instructions](https://pytorch.org/get-started/locally/);
 - Install the package using: `pip install .` (append `pipenv run` if the virtual environment created by `pipenv` hasn't been activated, e.g. in a script).

 ### As a Flask API